Skip to main content

 A Post-TRT or fertility-stimulating protocol, which might use medications like Clomid or Tamoxifen to stimulate the pituitary, is profoundly affected by this stress-induced suppression.
 These medications work by blocking estrogen’s negative feedback at the pituitary, hoping to increase LH and FSH output.

 However, if the system is simultaneously being suppressed by high cortisol, the efficacy of these drugs is severely compromised.
 It is akin to pressing the accelerator while the emergency brake is fully engaged.
-Addressing the source of the through lifestyle interventions like mindfulness, adequate sleep, and nervous system regulation is a prerequisite for allowing these protocols to work as intended.
+Addressing the source of the chronic stress through lifestyle interventions like mindfulness, adequate sleep, and nervous system regulation is a prerequisite for allowing these protocols to work as intended.

 What Is the Role of Sleep in Protocol Success?